pandey-vinay/Employee-Management-System_CRUD_Features/README.md

 4. List an Employee (With pagination).
 5. Get Employee.

-### Added more functionalities like user register, user login and logout page.
+### Added more functionalities like User register, User login and logout page.